scorpjke/VQuick/README.md

 Tips for PC
 ---
 - Press `Esc` erase your current input.
-- Press `Ctrl+Enter` to commit raw input, i.e. when you want the input to be treated literally, not as a code.
+- Press `Ctrl` + `Enter` to commit raw input, i.e. when you want the input to be treated literally, not as a code.